ADevelopStudio/NavigationWithSwiftUIDemo/README.md

     git clone https://github.com/ADevelopStudio/NavigationWithSwiftUIDemo.git
     ```
 2.  **Open in Xcode**:
-    Double-click  `NavigationWithSwiftUIDemo.xcodeproj`  or open it via Xcode’s “Open” dialog.
+    Double-click  `NavigationDEmo.xcodeproj`  or open it via Xcode’s “Open” dialog.
 3.  **Run the project**:
-    Select the  `NavigationWithSwiftUIDemo`  scheme and choose a simulator (or a real device) with iOS 15+ installed.
+    Select the  `NavigationDEmo`  scheme and choose a simulator (or a real device) with iOS 15+ installed.

 ----------